almigiusz/almigiusz/README.md

-## Hi 👋,
+## Hi 👋.
-my name is Kacper, and I am a front-end developer from Poland.
+my name is Kacper, and I am a passionate front-end developer from Poland.
 My programming journey began in 2019, and I am passionate about the frontend from a technical standpoint, as well as artistic projects, an example of which can be found on my website.

 Because I am an extroverted person, my soft skills are exceptional.
 I can talk about specific issues while simultaneously looking for the best method to solve them.
 I am not afraid of obstacles since they motivate me to grow and learn.